 AGE-RELATED MACULAR DEGENERATION

 Age-related macular degeneration increases in incidence with each decade over 50 and is evidenced by accumulation of either hard drusen (small, discrete, round, punctate nodules) or soft drusen (larger, pale yellow or gray, without discrete margins that may be confluent).
 Most patients with drusen have good vision, although there may be decreased visual acuity and distortion of vision.
 There may be associated pigmentary changes and atrophy of the retina.
-Vision may ...
+Vision may slowly deteriorate if atrophy ...